Toyota Avalon: Australia (2000–2005)

-In 1999, Toyota recycled the old tooling for the old Avalon by shipping it to Toyota Australia, and launched the old Avalon as an "all-new" model in June 2000.
-The new Australian Avalon had an identical body to the old 1994 Avalon.
+In 1999, Toyota recycled the old tooling for the old Avalon by shipping it to Toyota Australia, and launched it as an "all-new" model in June 2000.
+The new Australian Avalon had an identical body to the original model.
 The Australian model was built at the Toyota Australia Altona Plant in Melbourne, made in both right-hand drive (for Australia, New Zealand, and some parts of Asia), as well as left-hand drive for the Middle East.
 The Camry was also made at this plant.
 The Avalon performed poorly in Australia; critics called the car "boring", and sales were low.
 The Avalon was front-wheel drive and available only as a sedan with a 3.0-liter V6 and automatic transmission.
 By contrast, its intended rivals, the Ford Falcon and Holden Commodore, were rear-wheel drive and offered a wider range of body styles and engine/transmission options.

 Toyota had originally decided to rename the Avalon as the Centaur for the Australian market, after the mythological creature of the same name.
 However, the Australian hospital ship AHS Centaur had been torpedoed and sunk by a Japanese submarine during World War II and when Toyota Australia was made aware of this prior to the release of the car, they organised for the Centaur badges to be destroyed and removed the offending nameplate from all paperwork and advertising.
 As a result, the original "Avalon" name prevailed for the Australian market.

 When the Avalon was updated in 2001 as the "Mark II" (not to be confused with the separate Toyota Mark II), the model range was lightly revised and new hubcaps/alloy wheels were fitted.
 The "Mark III" designation refers to the 2003 to 2005 facelift models.

 Many buyers preferred the V6-powered Camry instead of the Avalon.
-Further, the 2003 facelift failed to rectify the lower than expected sales, with many criticizing the new front styling.
+Furthermore, the 2003 facelift failed to rectify the lower than expected sales, with many criticizing the new front styling.
 Because of these sales concerns, Toyota Australia marketed it towards taxi fleets, against the Ford Falcon, with a specially developed dual-fuel (LPG and gasoline)-compatible engine.
 Avalon production ceased in mid-2005.
 In November 2006, Toyota introduced its replacement, the Toyota Aurion (XV40).